Splunk App & Technology Add-On [Current Version]

 Enable Data Collection

-Enabling data collection will start the polling of data from the TruSTAR enclaves specified.
+Enabling data collection will cause the TA to begin importing data from the TruSTAR enclaves specified in the Enclave IDs field.

-Enter Enclave ID's (alphanumeric id next to enclave name in TruSTAR- Station) to pull data from.
-If you want to pull data from multiple ID's, separate each ID with a comma.
+Enter Enclave ID's (alphanumeric id next to enclave name in TruSTAR Station) from which to import data.
+If you want to import data from multiple enclaves, separate each enclave ID with a comma.
 Retrieving your Enclave IDs

 HTTPS Proxy Address